|Penguins, icebergs, and our ship--on a gorgeous sunny day in Antarctica.|

 |Ice on a window of the ship|

 Quickly, our luggage was loaded onto the Zodiacs, and we also boarded the water crafts for our last ride to shore.
-When everyone had reached land, our group got permission to walk across the Chilean military base.
-We were there to watch the plane zoom in for a landing.
+When everyone had reached land, our group got the necessary permission to walk across the Chilean military base.
+We were there watching as the plane zoomed in for a landing.
 Ditching our muck boots (too dirty for the plane), we boarded and took off without delay—to a hefty round of applause.

 |Finally (and gratefully) leaving King George Island--walking to the airstrip.|